Global Impact

 Learn more here >>

-Global Compact Network Japan collected over 20 case studies building on interiews with corporate gender equality representatives from a variety of industries.
-These sumarize the different actions and measures taken to advance diversity and inclusion throughout the organizations.
+Japan: Global Compact Network Japan collected over 20 case studies building on interviews with corporate gender equality representatives from a variety of industries.
+These summarize the different actions and measures taken to advance diversity and inclusion throughout the organizations.

 Explore the case studies >>

-Global Compact Network Kenya put together a video series sharing case studies of seven Kenyan companies that advance gender equality: companies share their learnings tackling issues from sexual harassment and parental leave to gender parity on board and workplace wellness.
+Kenya: Global Compact Network Kenya is putting additional effort into following the journeys of their Target Gender Equality companies by following up on the status of their action plans.
+The Network also put together a video series sharing case studies of seven Kenyan companies that advance gender equality: from tackling sexual harassment, to advancing parental leave and workplace wellness.

 Check out the playlist >>